MineralsCloud/qha/docs/source/user/fitting.rst

 Fitting Birch--Murnaghan equation of state
 ******************************************

-This module contains a robust Birch--Murnaghan equation of state fitting function, which is used heavily in this package.
+This module is one of the most important part of this package since it implements a robust Birch--Murnaghan EoS fitting for ``grid_interpolation`` modules' use.

 .. automodule:: qha